Ignite-Laboratories/Enigmaneering/enigma1/step0/E1S0 - Observance.md

     var observer = calc.NewObservation[core.Runtime](core.Impulse, condition.Always, false, &core.Impulse.Last)

-It's really that simple - the only caveat is that you must _provide_ the engine you would like to observe using.
+It's really that simple - the only two caveats are that you must _provide_ the engine you would like to observe using, and the observed variable should be passed by _reference_.
 For this example, we are manually grabbing the timeline data and pulling the impulse stats out before printing them to the console.
 In the next step, that process gets a lot easier.

-For now, let's walk through what is happening -
+For now, let's create a loop that analyzes the observed timeline -

     main() -
         loopFreq := 0.5
         core.Impulse.Loop(printTimeline, condition.Frequency(&loopFreq), false)

     func printTimeline(ctx core.Context) {
         observer.Mutex.Lock()
         data := make([]core.Data[core.Runtime], len(observer.Timeline))
         copy(data, observer.Timeline)
         observer.Mutex.Unlock()

         values := make([]time.Duration, len(data))
         for i, v := range data {
             values[i] = v.Point.Duration + v.Point.RefractoryPeriod
         }

         fmt.Printf("%v\n", values)
     }

 It's quite straightforward, but the mechanic is important.
 First, we lock the dimension and copy the timeline data.
-This works because dimensions _also_ lock to modify their timeline - so by order of execution, things naturally play out in the right order.
+This works because dimensions _also_ lock to modify their timeline - so things naturally play out as expected.

-On our output we see roughly 8 data points per print loop (as we are printing ever 2 seconds at 4 hz), each detailing exactly how long the impulse period took.
+On our output we see roughly 8 data points per print loop (as we are printing every 2 seconds at 4 hz), each detailing exactly how long the impulse period took.

     []